renoise/tools/Tools/com.renoise.ScaleMate.xrnx/README.md

 ## Changelog

+### 0.23
+- Fixed: allow overwriting existing MIDI command (but still warn when doing so)

 ### 0.22
 - Fixed: bug in keyhandler (pattern-navigation)
 - Added: retain existing (non-MIDI) commands (pushed to the side)